Analysis | Britain Begins to Think the Unthinkable: Life After the Queen

 Everything will change — from the head on bank notes to the sense of certainty and continuity Elizabeth II has so calmly embodied.

-It a sign of how seriously doctors take the state of the Queen’s health that she will not be attending the Remembrance Sunday memorial ceremony, an event which she considers the most significant in her calendar.
+I would be surprised if the Queen doesn’t preside over the Remembrance Sunday memorial ceremony, an event she considers the most significant in her calendar.
 Elizabeth II takes her coronation oath and royal duties with religious seriousness.

 Unlike some other modern monarchs and even one recent Pope, she has refused to consider a formal retirement — the job she signed up to at the Coronation is for her, a job for life.
 The last long-reigning queen, Victoria, cloistered herself away for several years after her husband Albert’s death in 1861 and became unpopular for it.
 That is not her descendant’s way.
 Elizabeth’s intention is to remain in public view as long as she can.